cewing/codefellows_f2_python/source/session01.rst

 **Set Up a Great Dev Environment**

+Make sure you have the basics of command line usage down:

-Work through the supplemental tutorials on setting up `SublimeText`_ and your `Command Line`_ for good development support.
+Work through the supplemental tutorials on setting up your `Command Line`_ for good development support.

+MAke sure you've got your editor set up productively -- at the very very least, make sure it does Python indentation well.

+If you are using SublimeText, here are some notes to make it super-nifty:

+Setting up `SublimeText`_ .

 At the end, your editor should support tab completion and pep8 and pyflakes linting.
 Your command line should be able to show you what virtualenv is active